xdl907/switching-and-routing-project/mininet simulator/README.md

 ```
 Open the browser and check rule installation on *http://localhost:8282*

-Simulate a link failure in the default MPLS path with
+In the mininet window, simulate a link failure in the default MPLS path with
 ```bash
 >  link s1 s3 down
 ```